-This event will bring together policing professionals, including national rural crime lead Deputy Chief Constable Craig Naylor, alongside other partners and academic researchers across several disciplines to discuss the current state of rural crime, what existing research knowledge is available and how to innovate for the future to deliver the best outcomes for the public.
+This event brought together policing professionals, including national rural crime lead Deputy Chief Constable Craig Naylor, alongside other partners and academic researchers across several disciplines to discuss the current state of rural crime, what existing research knowledge is available and how to innovate for the future to deliver the best outcomes for the public.

-The round table will explore:
+The round table explored:

 - The true extent and impact of so called “hidden crime” – offences known to occur but rarely reported to the police or other agencies (Blackbourn and Loveday 2004)?

 - Whether rural communities should be policed differently to urban areas in this context?